 Creating time for yourself and investing in your mental and physical health in any way is self-care.
 For me, it is putting my phone away for an entire Sunday.
 I hate that thing!
-And it feels incredible to give myself permission to not communicate with anyone all day and just connect with my kids in a real way.
+And it feels incredible to give me permission to not communicate with anyone all day and just connect with my kids in a real way.
 Not the distracted, half-listening, trying to answer work emails and kid questions simultaneously kind of way.

 The other self-care luxury I love to give myself is to try and squeeze in a power yoga class before work at least twice a week.
 It kicks my ass!
-And more importantly, it takes the daily challenges we face each day building a business back down to earth and I can handle them in stride vs it making my head want to explode.
+And more importantly, it takes the daily challenges we face each day to build a business back down to earth and I can handle them in stride vs it making my head want to explode.

 You are a true visionary as one of the pioneers of clean beauty.
 What do you think consumers can expect in the next 10 years from this industry and what part do you hope Credo Beauty plays in it?

 Conventional brands won’t be able to rely on fancy marketing and synthetic b.s. ingredients for long.
 There is a big risk for those who assume this movement is a niche.
-It is more a risk for the conventional brands and retailers who don’t adapt.
-They have more to lose than the disrupters and start-ups.
+It is more of a risk for conventional brands and retailers who don’t adapt.
+They have more to lose than disrupters and start-ups.
 The conventional brands and companies that are open-minded and accept this change is coming and make changes to meet consumer demand will rise to the top, and others who are complacent will likely suffer the consequence of a significant loss of market share because by not adapting to a better way.
 Consumers are speaking out in a really loud voice, they should listen.

 I hope when we see what Credo’s part in this movement is 10 years from now, that we were able to effect real change in regulation.
 I hope that the brands we have partnered with that are working hard to formulate products that are good for humans and our planet are able to scale in a way that makes them accessible to everyone and not called or considered a “niche.”